isomerpages/moe-navalbasesec/_student-development/Character & Citizenship Edu/Sexuality Education Programme.md

 At Naval Base Secondary School, the following lessons from The Growing Years  Programme and eTeens Programme ( for Secondary 3 only) will be  taught in 2024.
 Click this: [Sed lessons for 2024](/files/SE%20Edu/SEd_lessons_for_2024.pdf)

+**INFORMATION FOR PARENTS**

+10. Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.
+11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable:  (https://form.gov.sg/658ecaed472c2d0013543030).
+The completed form is to be submitted by 11/01/2024.
+12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable: (https://form.gov.sg/658ecf7e341230001179e607)
+The completed form is to be submitted by 11/01/2024.
+13. Parents can contact the school at nbss@moe.edu.sg or 6257 1996 for discussion or to seek clarification about the school’s Sexuality Education programme.